WuhaoCHN/CNN_cpu_parallel_4Dtensor/README.md

 4. `Test_manual.cpp` is used to check the correctness of the code.
 5. folder `DirectCNN_SIMD` is direct convolution without using im2col.
 6. folder `im2col+gemm` is indirect convolution using matrix-matrix multiplication.
-7. folder `NaiveMethod` is the most basic sliding window algorithm, used as a comparation.
+7. folder `NaiveMethod` is the most basic sliding window algorithm, used as comparation.
-8. `Report.docx` modified on 2021.9.19 .
+8. `Report.docx` is modified on 2021.9.19 .